tyson-nw/Neosys/database/sources/SRD/SRD.md

 ### Derived Stats
 #### Movement
 ##### Speed
-The speed to move on the ground
+The speed to move on the ground.

 ##### Fly
 The creature must move at least half their move every round.
 They can only move upward half their total move.
 If the creature is knocked [[#Prone]] they begin falling.

 ##### Hover
 The creature can move in any direction or not at all.
 The creature is immune to the [[#Prone]] condition.

 ##### Swim
 The creature can move this speed through water and typically can breath in water.

 ##### Climb
 Can move up and down vertical surfaces without a penalty to movement.